socrata/datasync/resources/faq-common-problems.md

 To fix the latter, either remove the column from your dataset, or use the ignoreColumns option found in the [control file]({{ site.root }}/resources/control-config.html) guide.

+### My synthetic location column is causing my job to fail, or resulting in unexpected data in my address column
+When all fields are not explicitly specified for the location column, the system will attempt to guess at the components by parsing the address.
+While this parsing normally works there are notable places where it will fail.
+To work around this, we recommend explicitly breaking out your address locations into consistuent columns (e.g. address, city, state, zip) and then passing those directly to the synthetic location.

 ### What does this error mean? ‘java.lang.UnsupportedClassVersionError: com/socrata/exceptions/SodaError : Unsupported major.minor version 51.0’
 Your version of Java is too old, you should update to at least Java 7.
 Get the [latest version of Java here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).